charmplusplus/charm/doc/charm++/manual.rst

    run ``make charm++`` to compile Charm++ which includes the new load balancing strategy files.

+.. _lbWriteNewTreeLB:

 Writing a new load balancing strategy with TreeLB
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Writing a load balancing strategy with TreeLB is very simple.
 It involves
-implementing a class inheriting from the abstract `Strategy` class
+implementing a class inheriting from the abstract ``Strategy`` class
-defined in the `TreeStrategyBase.h` header file.
+defined in the ``TreeStrategyBase.h`` header file.
 Specifically, the
-load balancing strategy needs to be implemented in the `solve` method,
+load balancing strategy needs to be implemented in the ``solve`` method,
 which receives objects and processors as vectors.
 The solution
-needs to be stored in the `solution` object and is used by the load
+needs to be stored in the ``solution`` object using its
+``assign(O object, P pe)`` instance method and is used by the load
 balancing framework to perform object migrations accordingly.
 The
-`bool objSorted` argument specifes whether the incoming vector of
+``bool objSorted`` argument specifies whether the incoming vector of
 objects is sorted by load values or not.
-This new strategy can written
+This new strategy can be written
-in a header file and included in the `TreeStrategyFactory.h` header
+in a header file and must be included in the ``TreeStrategyFactory.h``
-file along with the mapping of the strategy name and class to be
+header file along with the mapping of the strategy name and class to
-invoked for the newly implemented strategy.
+be invoked for the newly implemented strategy.
+It can then be used by
+linking a program with TreeLB and specifying the newly created
+strategy in the configuration file.

 .. code-block:: c++